SEND Information Report

 - Consolidation of feedback and data from teachers, parents, students and the Learning Support Team ensures that all views are heard when considering whether a student requires additional support

-- The school uses a range of different assessment tools and systems to help identify and assess pupils with SEND and specialist, external expertise is sought where necessary
+- The school uses a range of different assessment tools and systems to help identify and assess students with SEND and specialist, external expertise is sought where necessary

 - Pastoral Support Planning Meetings take place fortnightly for all year groups – the Director of Study meets with the Learning Support coordinator to discuss current issues and any concerns.